Magnetochemistry: Spin-only formula

-The small deviations from the spin-only formula may result from the neglect of orbital angular momentum or of spin-orbit coupling.
+The small deviations from the spin-only formula may result from the neglect of orbital angular momentum or of spin–orbit coupling.
 For example, tetrahedral d3, d4, d8 and d9 complexes tend to show larger deviations from the spin-only formula than octahedral complexes of the same ion, because "quenching" of the orbital contribution is less effective in the tetrahedral case.

 Low-spin complexes

-According to crystal field theory, the d orbitals of a transition metal ion in an octahedal complex are split into two groups in a crystal field.
+According to crystal field theory, the d orbitals of a transition metal ion in an octahedral complex are split into two groups in a crystal field.
 If the splitting is large enough to overcome the energy needed to place electrons in the same orbital, with opposite spin, a low-spin complex will result.